-The spraying components of your drone consist of two subsets.
+The spraying components of your drone include two subsets.

 The first: